humanmade/Salty-WordPress/README.md

 1. Salty WordPress can also be used with VMWare 6.x instead of Virtualbox.
 There is a known issue where you'll need to install `nfs-common` in the VM before your shared directories will work.
 This will be fixed in Vagrant 1.5.
 1. Change into the Salty WordPress directory and run `vagrant up`.
 This will take some time.
 Behind the scenes, Vagrant and Salt are downloading all of the system utilities (e.g. Nginx, PHP5-FPM, Memcached, etc.) to run your virtual machine.
 1. In your `/etc/hosts` file, point any domains you plan to work on to `192.168.50.10`.
 The virtual machine is configured to handle all requests to `*.dev`.
 The WordPress trunk install, for instance, should be `wordpress-trunk.dev`.
 1. Access your virtual machine with `vagrant ssh`.
+Windows users: You will see an output of the SSH info and the location of the key file instead.
+Feed this information into any SSH program, but not cmd.exe.
+Vagrant [suggests PuTTY](http://docs-v1.vagrantup.com/v1/docs/getting-started/ssh.html).

 Navigate to `wordpress-trunk.dev` in your browser to see a fully-functional WordPress install, powered by Salty WordPress.
 The default admin username/password is `humanmade/humanmade`.